-USCIS provides forms free of charge through the USCIS website.
+USCIS provides forms free of charge through our website.
 In order to view, print, or fill out our forms, you should use the latest version of Adobe Reader, which you can download for free at http://get.adobe.com/reader/.
-If you do not have Internet access, you may call the USCIS National Customer Service Center at 1-800-375-5283 and ask that we mail a form to you.
+If you do not have internet access, you may order USCIS forms by calling the USCIS Contact Center at 1-800-375-5283.
+The USCIS Contact Center provides information in English and Spanish.
 For TTY (deaf or hard of hearing) call: 1-800-767-1833.